xingvoong/pet-me/README.md

 # Pet Me
 A game that simulates a virtual pet that is pet-able and walkable.
+Best visual displays on Chrome Browser and MacBook Pro 13-inch.

 ## Authors
 - [@xingvoong](https://github.com/xingvoong)